secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-ireland-ltd/index.html.md

 ## GitLab Ireland LTD Leave Policy

 ### Statutory Sick Leave
-Effective January 1, 2022 team members in Ireland are entitled to minimum of 3 days of paid sick leave per year.
+Team members in Ireland will be entitled to minimum of 3 days of paid sick leave per year when the [relevant legislation](https://www.irishstatutebook.ie/eli/2022/en/act/pub/0024/index.html) enters into force in 2022.
 The new entitlement will be phased in as part of a 4-year plan, starting with 3 days Statutory Sick Pay (SSP) per year in 2022, increasing to a maximum of 10 days paid SSP in 2025, as follows:

 - 2022: 3 days
 - 2023: 5 days